brianbegy/brianbegy/opportunities.md

 Alignment doesn't work without transparency.
 We work in the open and share our progress.

+### Role

+#### Senior technologist (staff, architect, team lead, senior at a very flat org)

+This is the best job in tech.
+Being hands on coding at least 40% of the time gives one connection with the solutions.
+Spending the rest of the time problem solving with stakeholders and aligning developers provides the leverage to solve problems one can't code oneself.

+OR

+#### Engineering leadership role (VPE, CTO, Director)

+A role with broad influence and responsibility.
+Line management is not attractive because it is responsibility without control.

 ### Tech stack: Agnostic

 #### Typescript/Javascript